 E. INVESTIGATION PROCEDURE

 Upon receiving a discrimination complaint, the College shall commence an impartial investigation.
 The Title IX / EEO Coordinator shall be responsible for overseeing all investigations.
-Investigations may be conducted by the Title IX / EEO Coordinator or his or her designee.
+Investigations may be conducted by the Title IX / EEO Coordinator or their designee.
 If the investigation is assigned to someone other than the Title IX /EEO Coordinator, the Title IX / EEO Coordinator shall inform the complainant and respondent(s) of the appointment of an investigator.

 Interim Measures.
 The Title IX / EEO Coordinator may impose interim measures to protect the complainant and/or respondent pending the conclusion of the investigation.
-Interim measures may include, but are not limited to, imposition of no contact orders, rescheduling classes, temporary work reassignments, referrals for counseling or medical assistance, and imposition of summary discipline on the respondent consistent with the College’s student conduct code or the College’s employment policies and collective bargaining agreements.
+Interim measures may include, but are not limited to, imposition of no contact orders, rescheduling classes, temporary work reassignments, referrals for counseling or medical assistance, and imposition of a summary suspension in compliance with with the College’s student conduct code or an administrative leave of absence in compliance with the College’s employment policies and collective bargaining agreements.

+Informal Dispute Resolution.
+Informal dispute resolution processes, like mediation, may be used to resolve complaints, when appropriate.
+Informal dispute resolution shall not be used to resolve sexual discrimination complaints without written permission from both the complainant and the respondent.
+If the parties elect to mediate a dispute, either party shall be free to discontinue mediation at any time.
+In no event shall mediation be used to resolve complaints involving allegations of sexual violence.

 Investigation.
 Complaints shall be thoroughly and impartially investigated.
 The investigation shall include, but is not limited to, interviewing the complainant and the respondent, relevant witnesses, and reviewing relevant documents.
+The investigation shall be concluded within a reasonable time, normally ninety days unless there is good cause shown.
+Good cause includes, but is not limited to, [insert grounds for delay]. . .
+If it appears completion of the investigation will take longer than ninety days, the Title IX/EEO Coordinator will notify the parties, describe the reasons for the delay, and provide an estimated time for completing the investigation.

-The investigation shall be concluded within a reasonable time, normally sixty days barring exigent circumstances.
-At the conclusion of the investigation the investigator shall set forth his or her findings and recommendations in writing.
-If the investigator is a designee, the investigator shall send a copy of the findings and recommendations to the Title IX / EEO Coordinator.
-The Title IX / EEO Coordinator shall consider the findings and recommendations and determine, based on a preponderance of the evidence, whether a violation of the discrimination and harassment policy occurred, and if so, what steps will be taken to resolve the complaint, remedy the effects on any victim(s), and prevent its recurrence.
-Possible remedial steps may include, but are not limited to, referral for voluntary training/counseling, development of a remediation plan, limited contact orders, and referral and recommendation for formal disciplinary action.
-Referrals for disciplinary action will be consistent with the student conduct code or college employment policies and collective bargaining agreements.
+At the conclusion of the investigation, the investigator shall set forth their findings in writing.
+If the investigator is someone other than the Title IX / EEO Coordinator, the investigator shall send a copy of the findings to the Title IX / EEO Coordinator.

-Written Notice of Decision.
-The Title IX / EEO Coordinator will provide each party and the appropriate student services administrator or appointing authority with written notice of the investigative findings and of actions taken or recommended to resolve the complaint, subject to the following limitations.
-The complainant shall be informed in writing of the findings and of actions taken or recommended to resolve the complaint, if any, only to the extent that such findings, actions or recommendations directly relate to the complainant, such as a finding that the complaint is or is not meritorious or a recommendation that the accused not contact the complainant.
+The Title IX / EEO Coordinator will provide each party and the appropriate student services administrator or appointing authority with written notice of the investigative findings, subject to the following limitations.
+The complainant shall be informed in writing of the findings only to the extent that such findings directly related to the complainant’s allegations..
 The complainant may be notified generally that the matter has been referred for disciplinary action.
 The respondent shall be informed in writing of the findings and of actions taken or recommended to resolve the complaint and shall be notified of referrals for disciplinary action.
-Both the complainant and the respondent are entitled to review any final findings, conclusions, and recommendations, subject to any FERPA confidentiality requirements.
+Both the complainant and the respondent are entitled to review the investigative findings subject to any FERPA confidentiality requirements.